 If you want to avoid the possibility of experiencing receding gums, it is important to pay attention to the symptoms that they may present.
 However, when you do observe them, there are a few things you can do about them to help you curb their advance.

-To stop from receding the gum, it is vital to keep them from getting worse.
+To Stop Gums From Receeding, it is vital to keep them from getting worse.
 A few straightforward methods include:

 - Brushing your teeth twice a day.

 - The recession of gums with a mouthwash that contains fluoride and a good oral hygiene product.

 However, it isn’t just the “bad breath” that is the cause of gum disease; poor oral hygiene contributes to this condition as well.
 There is nothing more harmful to your health than bacteria living in plaque.
 Plaque, or tartar, if left untreated, can lead to cavities and ultimately to full-blown decay.